Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Methods and Models

 As shown in the tables, depending on mass, metallicity and $N_\mathrm{ov}$, the models can reach C/O$>$1, therefore becoming able to produce dust such as SiC, or remain O-rich (C/O$<$1).
-Specifically, at $Z=0.014$ all the models are C-rich at the end of the evolution, except for the 2 \msun\ models with $N_\mathrm{ov}$=0.
+Specifically, at $Z=0.007$ and 0.014 all the models are C-rich at the end of the evolution, except for the 2 \msun\ $Z=0.014$ models with $N_\mathrm{ov}$=0.
 As the metallicity increases, we find a larger fraction of O-rich models because the initial abundance of oxygen is higher and the third dredge-up efficiency usually decreases.
 Nevertheless, at $Z=0.02$, all the models still become C-rich, except for the 2 \msun\ star with $N_\mathrm{ov}$=0 and 1.
 At $Z=0.03$ a stronger convective overshoot is required to reach C/O$>1$, as previously found \citep{karakas14Herichmodels}.
 At this metallicity, all the models with $N_\mathrm{ov}$=0 are O-rich, and increasingly higher values of $N_\mathrm{ov}$ are needed to produce C-rich stars decreasing the initial mass: $N_\mathrm{ov}$=1, 2, and 3 is needed for M=3.5, 3, and 2.5 \msun, respectively.
+For $Z=0.04$ and $Z=0.05$, none of the models are C-rich, despite their relatively high $N_\mathrm{ov}$ values.